Ismail Kadare: Literary career

-Early literary career
+Early

 At age 11, Kadare read William Shakespeare's play Macbeth.
 He recalled years later: "Because I did not yet understand that I could simply purchase it in a bookstore, I copied much of it by hand and took it home.
 My childhood imagination pushed me to feel like a co-author of the play."

 He soon became entranced by literature.
 At age 12, Kadare wrote his first short stories, which were published in the Pionieri (Pioneer) journal in Tirana, a communist magazine for children.
 In 1954 he published his first collection of poems, Frymëzime djaloshare (Boyish inspirations).
 In 1957 he published a poetry collection entitled Ëndërrimet (Dreams).

 At 17, Kadare won a poetry contest in Tirana, which allowed him to travel to Moscow to study at the Maxim Gorky Literature Institute.
 He studied literature during the Khrushchev era, doing post-graduate work from 1958 to 1960.
-His training had as its goal for him to become a communist writer and "engineer of human souls," to help construct a culture of the new Albania.
+His training had as its goal for him to become a communist writer and "engineer of human souls", to help construct a culture of the new Albania.
 In Moscow he met writers united under the banner of Socialist Realism—a style of art characterized by the idealized depiction of revolutionary communist values, such as the emancipation of the proletariat.
 Kadare also had the opportunity to read contemporary Western literature, including works by Jean Paul Sartre, Albert Camus, and Ernest Hemingway.
-Kadare, however, rejected the canons of Socialist Realism, and committed himself internally to write opposed to dogmatism.
+He rejected the canons of Socialist Realism and committed himself internally to writing as opposed to dogmatism.
 He also cultivated contempt for the nomenklatura, an attitude which, he later wrote, was the product of his youthful arrogance rather than of considered political opposition.
 During his time in the Soviet Union, Kadare published a collection of poetry in Russian, and in 1959 also wrote his first novel, Qyteti pa reklama (The City Without Signs), a critique of socialist careerism in Albania.